kddnewton/kddnewton.github.io/_posts/2022-08-11-aarch64-bitmask-immediates.md

 That's 10 bytes in total.
 On AArch64, you would instead run:

 ```
-movz X0, 0xC3FF
+movz X0, #0xC3FF
-movk X0, 0xFFFF, lsl 16
+movk X0, #0xFFFF, lsl 16
-movk X0, 0xC3FF, lsl 32
+movk X0, #0xC3FF, lsl 32
-movk X0, 0xFFFF, lsl 48
+movk X0, #0xFFFF, lsl 48
 ```

+([Compiler Explorer](https://godbolt.org/z/KdKTMP6zv)).
 This says to first, move the `0xC3FF` 16-bit value into the X0 register and clear out the rest of the register by setting all other bits to 0.
 Then move the `0xFFFF` 16-bit value into the X0 register shifted left (lsl means logical shift left) by 16 bits, and keep the other bits in the register the same (i.e., leave `0xC3FF` in place).
 Then do the same for the other two 16-bit values.
 This encodes as:

 ```
 E0 7F 98 D2 E0 FF BF D2 E0 7F D8 D2 E0 FF FF D2